 - Like the original Bushido, the Bushido II offers excellent traction and stability on highly technical terrain.

 - Responsive and predictable without heavily impacting comfort (although there are definitely more cushioned models available).

-- At 17.6 ounces per pair, the Bushido II is lightweight without sacrificing performance.
+- At 1 pound 1.6 ounces per pair, the Bushido II is lightweight without sacrificing performance.

 - Snug, comfortable fit resulted in no hotspots, slippage, or other common issues.